 Ingredients

-- 1 teaspoon Chili Powder
+- 1 teaspoon chili powder

-- ½ teaspoon Cumin
+- 1/2 teaspoon cumin

-- 1 each Chili in Adobo Sauce seeds removed and minced
+- 1 each chili in adobo sauce, seeds removed and minced

-- 1 teaspoon Salt
+- 1 teaspoon salt

 Instructions

-- To prepare your chicken breasts, trim any excess fat or tendons, then place in a Ziplock bag or between two sheets of plastic wrap.
+- To prepare your chicken breasts, trim any excess fat or tendons, then place in a freezer bag or between two sheets of plastic wrap.
 Using a meat tenderizer, rolling pin, or the bottom of a mason jar, give the chicken a few good whacks on the thickest parts.

-- In a small bowl combine the avocado oil, lime juice, garlic, brown sugar, chili powder, cumin, cayenne, and chili in adobo sauce.
+- In a small bowl, combine the avocado oil, lime juice, garlic, brown sugar, chili powder, cumin, cayenne, and chili in adobo sauce.
 Mix well until combined.

-How to Grill the Chicken
+Grilling the Chicken

 - Preheat the grill.
 Scrape and clean the grill if necessary, then spray with nonstick cooking oil.

-- Close the lid and grill at about 375 degrees for about 4-5 minutes, or until golden brown.
+- Close the lid and grill at 375 degrees for about 4-5 minutes, or until golden brown.
 Flip each breast over and cook for an additional 4-5 minutes, or until the internal temperature is 165 degrees F.

 Nutrition